a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 ### How to target it in code

-High Contrast Mode will automatically be applied to web content described semantically in HTML, so long as you are using Internet Explorer versions 10 or 11.
+High Contrast Mode will automatically be applied to web content described semantically in HTML.
 For example, paragraphs of text described using the `p` element will automatically update when High Contrast Mode is activated.
 It will also update the same way if you use the `a` element for links, the `button` element for actions, the `input` element for form controls, etc.

-In situations where the HTML cannot be modified, High Contrast Mode styling can be tweaked using the [`-ms-high-contrast` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast) in CSS.
-In these situations, you should use a specialized subset of [CSS2 system color keywords](https://www.w3.org/TR/2018/REC-css-color-3-20180619/#css2-system), as High Contrast Mode theme colors are dynamic. `-ms-high-contrast` will eventually be replaced with an upcoming [`forced-colors` media query](https://www.w3.org/TR/css-color-adjust-1/#forced-colors-mode).
+In situations where the HTML cannot be modified, High Contrast Mode styling can be tweaked.
+For Internet Explorer versions 10 and 11, you can use the the [`-ms-high-contrast` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast) in CSS.
+In these situations, you should use a specialized subset of [CSS2 system color keywords](https://www.w3.org/TR/2018/REC-css-color-3-20180619/#css2-system), as High Contrast Mode theme colors are dynamic.

+Current versions of Edge does not support `-ms-high-contrast`, but will eventually support the upcoming [`forced-colors` media query](https://www.w3.org/TR/css-color-adjust-1/#forced-colors-mode).
+Because of this, it is important to test using both Internet Explorer and Edge to make sure your High Contrast Mode styling work looks the way it is intended to.

 ## Multiple modes